AaravShaurya/COMP350-Team-Infinity/README.md

 Then open the 'final' repository and do the following:

-First, create and activate a virtual environment:
+First, create and activate a virtual environment within your directory using the terminal:

 ```bash
 python -m venv venv